Easy better quantum process tomography

 Quantum process tomography (QPT) \cite{Chuang1997-dj, O-Brien2004-ht,Hashim2024-om} is used to estimate the linear map that best describes a quantum operation.
 Standard QPT is vulnerable to state preparation and measurement or ``SPAM'' \cite{Magesan2012-dz} error \cite{Quesada2013-th,Merkel2013-lx,Stark2014-gk,Blume-Kohout2013-ry,Greenbaum2015-mp}.
 Unless the tomographer knows and uses \emph{exactly} correct models for the initial states and final measurements used to probe the unknown operation, QPT will yield biased, inaccurate estimates.
 Gate set tomography (GST) \cite{Merkel2013-lx,Greenbaum2015-mp,Blume-Kohout2017-no,Nielsen2021-nu} was developed to eliminate this problem, but because GST requires more experimental effort and more complicated analysis than QPT, it is sometimes viewed as ``too much work''.
 QPT is still commonly used despite its known flaws.

 This paper shows how to eliminate QPT's SPAM-induced inaccuracy with minimal extra effort.
-This ``better QPT'' algorithm requires only $2\times$ as much experimental data and is just as simple as standard QPT.
+This ``better QPT'' algorithm requires only $2\times$ as much experimental data and is almost as simple as standard QPT.
 It uses the essential idea behind GST but applies it to estimate a \emph{single} operation.
-It acknowledges the gauge freedom \cite{Blume-Kohout2017-no,Proctor2017-wc,Rudnicki2018-qo,Lin2019-qx, Chen2023-lo, Nielsen2021-nu} associated with GST (and ignored by QPT), but deals with it in the simplest possible way.
-If the \emph{a priori} SPAM operations were rank-1 (perfect), then the corrected estimate will be not just more accurate, but less noisy.
+It acknowledges the gauge freedom \cite{Blume-Kohout2017-no,Nielsen2021-nu,Proctor2017-wc,Rudnicki2018-qo,Lin2019-qx, Chen2023-lo} associated with GST (and ignored by QPT), but deals with it in the simplest possible way.
+If the \emph{a priori} SPAM operations were rank-1 (perfect), then the corrected estimate will be not just more accurate, but (truthfully) higher-fidelity.